 How to store meringues

-These meringues will remain crispy for up to 4 days if you store them in large ziploc bag or in an air-tight container in a cool place like the pantry.
+These meringues will remain crispy for up to 4 days if you store them in a large Ziploc bag or in an air-tight container in a cool place like the pantry.

 Don't try to freeze them though - they are so fragile they will disintegrate on defrosting.